LastStarDust/AnpanInstaller/README.md

 Calicoes is a software for control-command and data acquisition of the Silicium/Tungsten Electromagnetic Calorimeter (SIW-Ecal) for the future ILC Detector.
-It is based on the Pyrame framework.
+They are both based on the Pyrame framework.

 ## Details

-This script assumes a vanilla install of Ubuntu 18.04.
+This script assumes a vanilla install of Ubuntu 18.04 or CentOS 7.
 It installs Anpan automatically and with almost no input from the user.
 Only some paths can be specified (if the user doesn't want to use the default ones).

-The present script was developed by a member of the WAGASCI collaboration.
+The present script was developed by Pintaudi Giorgio, a member of the WAGASCI collaboration.
 WAGASCI is a subexperiment of the [T2K experiment](http://t2k-experiment.org/).
 Some archives will be downloaded by the script from the [WAGASCI